Lung cancer care in Metro Denver

 You're considered high-risk if you're 55 to 77 years old and meet one of the following conditions:

-If you're at high risk for lung cancer, we offer low-dose CT scans to help detect it in its early stages.
+If you're at high risk for lung cancer, we offer low-dose CT (LDCT) scans to help detect it in its early stages.
 These screenings have been shown to significantly reduce the risk of lung cancer by starting treatment as soon as possible.

-If your cancer has progressed to stage 3, we might offer a combination of treatments such as chemotherapy followed by surgery or chemotherapy and radiation therapy without surgery.
+If your cancer has progressed to stage 3, we might offer a combination of treatments, such as chemotherapy followed by surgery or chemotherapy and radiation therapy without surgery.
+Stage 4 NSCLC is often treated with chemotherapy alone.
+Sometimes, radiation is also necessary, depending on the extent of the disease and your symptoms.

 Clinical trials

-About Sarah Cannon Cancer Institute
+About HCA Healthcare Sarah Cannon Cancer Network

 askSARAH helpline

 Have cancer questions?
 We can help. askSARAH is a dedicated helpline for your cancer-related questions.
 Our specially trained nurses are available 24/7, and all calls are confidential.
-Contact askSARAH at (303) 253-3225 or chat online at askSARAHnow.
+Contact askSARAH at (303) 253-3225.

 Looking for a location?